madetech/blog/posts/vim_considered_harmful.md

 No I don't use Emacs and no, I don't hate Vim.

-This title is purposefully meant to some emotions amongst in order to convey what I think is an important message that I wish I knew a long time ago.
+This title is purposefully meant to envoke some emotions in order to convey what I think is an important message.

 I've been using vim for around 7 years, and I still use it now.

-There is a twist to this story.

-The title may be on the click baity side but I believe that it's 100% accurate.
+The title of this post may be on the click baity side but I believe that it's still 100% accurate.

 Vim can be harmful in certain situations.